upTee/upTee/docs/development_server.md

 ###Set up the project
 To set up the project copy the _settings_local.py.example_ and rename the new file to _settings_local.py_.
 Now edit the settings how u like.
-You can find an example for a development server [here](https://github.com/upTee/upTee/blob/master/docs/settings_local.py).
+You can find an example for a development server [here](https://github.com/upTee/upTee/blob/master/docs/settings_devlopment/settings_local.py).
+Copy _browscap.csv.example_ and rename the new file to _browscap.csv_.

 ###Install the database
 Switch into the uptee folder and enter the following commands: